 Coffee and pastries to follow downstairs in the fellowship hall

-1:00 pm Celebratory Banquet at McCormick & Kuleto’s at Ghirardelli Square (with ticket purchase)
+1:00 pm Celebratory Banquet at McCormick & Kuleto’s at Ghirardelli Square, 900 North Point St., San Franciso, CA 94109 (with ticket purchase)

-*Banquet seating is limited for this event and must be reserved ahead of time.
-If you would like to reserve a seat, please contact Fr.
+Banquet seating is limited and sold out.
+If you would like to be added to the waitlist, please contact Fr.
 Kirill (email@example.com).
 Price is $50/person.

 Sunday, October 21